lizmat/SBOM-CycloneDX/README.md

 Returns a `Map` representation of the instance, which can be used as an input to `.new` when flattened.

+  * .Hash

+Returns a `Hash` representation of the instance, which can be used as an input to `.new` when flattened.
+This is the mutable version of `.Map`, intended to be used for creation / updates by modifying the returned hash, and using that to create a new object with.

   * .raku

 Returns a string representation of the instance, which can be used in an `EVAL`.